+Table 3.
 5.

-Table 3.3.

 Database Management Tools

 Shown in Table 3.5. is a thorough evaluation of MySQL, PostgreSQL, and MongoDB, considering multiple parameters such as performance, security, ease of use, community support, scalability, speed, and reliability.
 While MySQL scored high in terms of speed and ease of use, PostgreSQL emerged as the best choice due to its support for advanced data types, indexing, and query optimization.
 Additionally, PostgreSQL has a strong reputation for reliability and is known for its scalability, making it the preferred choice for the proponents despite high favorability towards MySQL.
 Overall, the evaluation was conducted with the end-users' requirements in mind, ensuring that the chosen database management tool is capable of handling the system's advanced data analytics and machine learning capabilities.